Jooyoung01/vottToYolo/README.md

 ## Reporting Bugs or Requesting Features

-If you encounter any bugs or have a feature request, please file an issue using our Issues section.</br>
+If you encounter any bugs or have a feature request, please file an issue using our Issues or Discussions sections.</br>
-Provide as much detail as you can to help us understand the problem or the proposed feature.
+Provide as much detail as possible to help us understand the problem or the proposed feature.